Woolworths (South Africa): Zero packaging waste to landfill

-In June 2018, Woolworths announced its intention to achieve zero packaging waste to landfill by 2022, with the aim of ensuring that none of its packaging ends up in landfills.
-This objective requires the use of 100 per cent recyclable materials for its packaging, along with a supportive recycling infrastructure.
+In June 2018, Woolworths announced its intention to achieve zero packaging waste to landfill by 2022, aiming to ensure that none of its packaging ends up in landfills.
+This objective requires the use of 100 percent recyclable materials for its packaging, supported by an effective recycling infrastructure.
 Woolworths also committed to phasing out single-use plastic shopping bags completely by 2020.

 In August 2018, the Palmyra Junction store in Claremont introduced in-store recycling vending machines.

 Reusable bags

 In October 2018, Woolworths launched an in-store reusable bag trial as part of its efforts to phase out plastic bags.
-Beginning on 5 November 2018, these new, entry-level reusable shopping bags were made available in four stores across the Western Cape - (V&A Waterfront, Palmyra Junction, Pinelands, and Steenberg), and have since been distributed to additional stores.
+Beginning on 5 November 2018, these new entry-level reusable shopping bags were made available in four stores across the Western Cape – V&A Waterfront, Palmyra Junction, Pinelands, and Steenberg – and have since been rolled out to additional stores.

-Woolworths Steenberg operated without plastic bags during the trial, giving customers the choice of either purchasing a reusable bag or using their own.
+During the trial, Woolworths Steenberg operated entirely without plastic bags, giving customers the choice of either purchasing a reusable bag or using their own.
 Single-use plastic bags remained available in the other three stores.
-In April 2019, further stores – including those at Maroun Square, Moreleta Village, and Delcairn Centre – were designated as plastic bag-free.
+In April 2019, additional stores – including those at Maroun Square, Moreleta Village, and Delcairn Centre – were designated as plastic bag–free.

 Partnership with Pharrell Williams

 In 2015, Woolworths entered into a partnership with American musician Pharrell Williams, marking the first strategic collaboration of its kind for a South African retailer.
-Williams assumed the role of Style Director in a series of sustainability-focused projects.
-The campaign comprised four key elements: entertainment, the showcasing of young talent, fundraising for education, and the promotion of sustainable fashion.
+Williams assumed the role of Style Director for a series of sustainability-focused projects.
+The campaign comprised four key elements: entertainment, showcasing young talent, fundraising for education, and promoting sustainable fashion.